snapscript/snap/README.md

 ### Development Environment

 The development environment, Snap Studio, is written with HTML5 and TypeScript.
-It comes packaged as a standalone application leveraging the Chrome embedded framework CEF.
+It comes packaged as a standalone application leveraging the [Chrome Embedded Framework](https://en.wikipedia.org/wiki/Chromium_Embedded_Framework).
 Running an application from Snap Studio is as simple has pressing the play button.
 This will initiate a bootstrapping process where the interpreter is downloaded in to a harness once this boot strapping process has completed the source program is downloaded and executed.
 Stepping through the code can be done by setting break points.